Skip to main content

 Coronavirus Business Interruption Loans

 The government announced that they will provide guarantees to lenders for loans to small and medium-sized businesses who otherwise may struggle to secure financing.
 If your business turns over less than £45m per year then you could.
-The loan scheme, which will include no interest payments for the first 12 months, is now up and running and more details on how to apply can be found at the British Business Bank website
+The loan scheme, which will include no interest payments for the first 12 months, is now up and running.

 Business Rates Holiday